 Cotton was commissioned lieutenant on 31 January 1760, and having been promoted commander on 25 August 1762 he recommissioned the Druid 10 in April 1763, sailing for Jamaica in September.
 On 7 May 1764 he was posted captain of the frigate Alarm 32, which he had been commanding in an acting capacity, and he remained with that vessel for two more years before returning home to be paid off in April 1766.

 In October 1777 Cotton took a convoy back from Jamaica to England whilst commanding the Pallas 36, having taken the trade out to Africa earlier in the year.
 He left that vessel upon arrival in England and did not see any further employment until his appointment to the Downs guardship Buffalo 60 in 1780.
 During August he removed to the Inflexible 64 in place of the late Captain John Raynor, seeing service in the Channel Fleet campaign from June-December, and being sent to attempt a rendezvous with Captain John Moutray’s huge convoy before it was captured by the Franco – Spanish fleet on 9 August.
 He served at the relief of Gibraltar on 12 April 1781, and in the Channel Fleet campaign of June-November, but at the end of the year he left his command when she was ordered to form part of the force sent out to the East Indies under the orders of Rear-Admiral Sir Richard Bickerton.

 In April 1783 Cotton recommissioned the Vengeance 74 as a guardship at Plymouth, and subsequently he was appointed to the brand new Culloden 74 at Woolwich in September, being stationed thereafter as a guardship at Plymouth for the next three years.
-After a further period of unemployment he commanded the Robust 74 during the Nookta Sound dispute from July 1790, and he eventually paid her off at Chatham on 16 September 1791 when the threat of war with both Spain and Russia had passed.
+After a further period of unemployment he commanded the Robust 74 during the Spanish Armament from July 1790, and he eventually paid her off at Chatham on 16 September 1791 following the end of the Russian Armament.